 Tip: Organize your current content

-There is a saying, “Organize or agonize.”
+There is a saying: “organize or agonize.”
 And this also holds true for any type of training program development process.
-Before starting any new online course creation project, it’s always best to do an assessment of your current resources and content.
+Before starting any new course creation project, it’s always best to do an assessment of your current resources and content.
 Regularly assessing and organizing content will greatly help in online course development process optimization.

-What this does is that it gives you an overview of what pre-existing content can be reused for your new course.
-To add, assessing your current content also gives you an idea of what content, multimedia or otherwise, you need to create or outsource
+This will give you an overview of what pre-existing content can be reused for your new course.
+To add, assessing your current content also gives you an idea of what content, multimedia or otherwise, you need to create or outsource.

-In addition, doing this will not only save you both time and money, but consistent assessment and organization of your content keeps your libraries updated.
-This, in turn, makes it easier for the course creators to find content and access them.
+Doing this will not only save you time and money.
+Consistent assessment and organization of your content keep your libraries updated.
+This, in turn, makes it easier for the course creators to find content and access it.

 Phase 3: Building Phase

 Phase three involves building the course itself.
 Storyboarding, creating course content, and creating multimedia content all fall under this phase.
 This step also includes uploading the course and configuring the learning management system or the course itself in preparation for launch.